 Companies that successfully implement a customer experience strategy achieve higher customer satisfaction rates, reduced customer churn and increased revenues.
-Businesses that optimize an emotional connection outperform competitors by 85% in sales growth, and research by American Express found that 60% of customers are willing to pay more for a better experience.
+Businesses that optimize an emotional connection outperform competitors by 85% in sales growth.

 In order to be a leading brand in your industry, you have to exemplify traits that motivate customers to become loyal.
 Brand advocacy leaders are:

 To stand out in the marketplace, companies have to leverage these traits to delight their customers.
 How can that be done?
 Here are six examples of companies that excel by inspiring their customers to be brand advocates and how they do it.